glotzerlab/signac-docs/docs/source/installation.rst

 .. _conda-forge: https://conda-forge.github.io
 .. _pip: https://docs.python.org/3.5/installing/index.html

-All packages that are part of the **signac** framework depend on the core package, simply named ``signac``, which provides the core data management functionality to all other packages.
-See the :ref:`package-overview` section for more information.
+All packages in the **signac** framework depend on the core ``signac`` package, which provides the data management functionality used by all other packages (See :ref:`package-overview` for more information).

-Most users should install the ``signac`` and the ``signac-flow`` packages, which are tested for Python version 2.7.x and 3.4+ and do not have any *hard* dependencies, that means you don't have to install any additional dependencies for the basic functionality.
+Most users should install the ``signac`` and the ``signac-flow`` packages, which are tested for Python version 2.7.x and 3.4+ and do not have any *hard* dependencies, ensuring that no packages outside the **signac** framework are required for basic functionality.
 Please see the individual package documentation for instructions on how to install additional packages.

 Install with conda
 ==================